RedHatPixel/RedHatPixel/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning html, css, javascript

-I'm new to this, so don't expect to know everything about github or any coding skills and libraries.
+I'm new to this, so don't expect me to know everything about github or any coding skills and libraries.
-If I'm not online may because Im currently learning more about IT.
+If I'm not online maybe because Im currently learning more about programming languanges and IT related studies.

 <!---
 RedHatPixel/RedHatPixel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.